falpi/MeshTunnel/README.md

 # MeshTunnel
-A lightweight, cross-platform console version of the tool that performs TCP/UDP port mapping thru the MeshCentral server
+A lightweight, cross-platform console version of MeshCentral Router, the tool that performs TCP/UDP port mapping thru the MeshCentral server.